-This class introduces the students to Gas Tungsten Arc Welding, better known as TIG (Tungsten Inert Gas) equipment.
-The student will gain a thorough understanding of the components and set-up that completes the equipment package along with the general safety procedures associated with the process.
-The student wll learn electrode identification and selection along with use of filler metals and shielding gases.
-The student will continue to build their confidence with this new process as they practice the core weld joint designs (Butt, Lap, T, Edge, and Corner) and weld positions (1F-4F I 1G-4G) including multiple pass welds. tudents will meet with the Career Services Department to finalize all paperwork and begin their career search. - Prerequisite(s): W101, W102, W103
+This class introduces the students to Gas Tungsten Arc Welding better known as TIG (Tungsten Inert Gas) equipment.
+The student will gain a thorough understanding of the components and set-up that complete the equipment package along with the general safety procedures associated with the process.
+The students will learn electrode identification and selection along with use of filler metals and shielding gases.
+The student will continue to build their confidence with this new process as they practice the core weld joint designs (Butt, Lap, T, Edge, and Corner) and weld positions (1F-4F I 1G-4G) including multiple pass welds.
+The student will also be introduced to Pipe welding as it pertains to the skills of TIG Welding.
+Students will meet with the Career Services Department to finalize all paperwork and begin their career search. - Prerequisite(s): W101, W102, W103